ianshin0324-max/Project/README.md

 <pre><code>
 cd jetson-inference/python/training/classification/data</code></pre>

+Now you have to unzip the files from your downloads.
 You may need to create a subfolder to store the files in depending on if the dataset comes with one or not which in this case it will be required.

-Now you have to unzip the files from your downloads.
-The -d flag CAN be omitted IF you didn't create a subfolder:
+The -d flag CAN be omitted IF you don't create a subfolder when the dataset already makes one for you:

 <pre><code> unzip ~/Downloads/your_dataset.zip -d subfolder_name</code></pre>